adrytech/JavaPath/README.md

-## ✌️ JAVAPATH
+## ✌️ JAVAPATH☕

 ## Description:

-I create this repository to learn Java with you!☕ _Here you can find my Java studies divided into folder that will be updated step by step._
+_I create this repository to learn Java with you!
+Here you can find my Java studies divided into folder that will be updated step by step._

 ## License: